I heard a phrase recently while listening to a podcast.

 And so, Evangelicalism morphed into the New Evangelicalism by simply going soft on doctrinal truth.
 And by choosing infiltration with apostasy instead of separation from it.

-New Evangelicals sought to please the world and avoid controversy by sharing a minimalist gospel.
-Joining together in good works and even evangelistic campaigns with leaders and groups who openly rejected the essentials of biblical faith.
+New Evangelicals have sought to please the world and avoid controversy by sharing a minimalist gospel.
+Joining together in good works and even evangelistic campaigns with leaders and groups who openly reject the essentials of biblical faith.

-- Denial of the virgin birth of Jesus Christ
+- The Denial of the virgin birth of Jesus Christ

-- Denial of the sinless life of Christ
+- The Denial of the sinless life of Christ

-- Denial of the verbal, inerrancy of the word of God
+- The Denial of the verbal, inerrancy of the word of God

-- Denial of the Fall of man into sin through Adam
+- The Denial of the Fall of man into sin through Adam

-- Denial of physical and spiritual death resulting from the sin of Adam; a single man – specially and immediately created
+- The Denial of the physical and spiritual death resulting from the sin of Adam; a single man – specially and immediately created by God

-- Denial of the vicarious atonement of Christ for the sins of men
+- The Denial of the vicarious atonement of Christ for the sins of men

-- Denial of the sole, total sufficiency of Christ and His blood for forgiveness and salvation
+- The Denial of the sole, total sufficiency of Christ and His blood for forgiveness and salvation

-- Denial of faith alone, by grace alone as sufficient for salvation
+- The Denial of faith alone, by grace alone as sufficient for salvation

-- Denial of the physical resurrection of Jesus Christ from the dead
+- The Denial of the physical resurrection of Jesus Christ from the dead

-- Denial of the final judgment of all men by God
+- The Denial of the final judgment of all men by God

-along with a host of other doctrines as well.
+along with a host of other doctrine denials as well.

 Nevertheless, all of this seemingly does not matter to most Evangelicals today.

-Which is why, to point out this glaring disobedience to scripture is considered controversial and divisive.
+Which is why, for someone to point out this glaring disobedience to scripture is considered controversial and divisive.
 And against the all-important, outward show of unity among Christians.

 Evangelicals have allowed this compromise to increase in scope by focusing on good works done in common cause with other “Christian” groups.
-Allowing a minimalist gospel, along with good works, to become the basis of this new unity.
+Allowing a minimalist gospel, combined with good-works associations, to become the basis of this new unity.

-Instead of the truth of the word of God which is the ONLY true basis of “the unity of the Spirit“.
+Instead of lifting up the truth of the God’s word as the ONLY true basis of “the unity of the Spirit“.
 (Ephesians 4:3)

 The Terrible Cost

-The cost of confusing the gospel message, giving God-speed to false teachers and false “Christian groups”, and grieving the Lord, our First Love.
+The cost of confusing the gospel message, of giving God-speed to false teachers and false “Christian groups”, of grieving the Lord, and of leaving our First Love.

 Image by CountryGirl1 from Pixabay